Home / Asia / India / Ramgarh Combined Cycle power plant

 Ramgarh Combined Cycle power plant

-Ramgarh Combined Cycle power plant is a 75 MW other power plant in Rajasthan, India.
-It is operated by Rajasthan State Power Finance and Financial Services Corporation Ltd. Based on its capacity (estimated), it can supply roughly 56,314 homes (estimated).
-It ranks #626 of 1,908 India power plants by installed capacity.
-Its measured emissions of 52,186 t CO₂/yr (Climate TRACE) are equivalent to about 12,165 cars driven for a year.
-In context, the national grid averages 670 gCO₂/kWh (26.7% low-carbon) (2025).
+Ramgarh Combined Cycle power plant is a 75 MW gas power plant in Rajasthan, India.
+It is operated by Rajasthan State Power Finance and Financial Services Corporation Ltd. Based on its capacity (estimated), it can supply roughly 84k homes (estimated).
+It ranks #952 of 2,229 India power plants by installed capacity.
+Commissioned in 2013, it is around 13 years old — relatively modern.
+Its modelled annual emissions are 52,186 t CO₂/yr (Climate TRACE), equivalent to about 12k cars driven for a year.
+In context, gas supplies about 2.3% of India's electricity; the national grid averages 670 gCO₂/kWh (26.7% low-carbon) (2025).

 52,186t CO₂ / yr (Climate TRACE)